You are here:

 When creating a Custom User Type, you must also assign them to Destination and Locations.

 All systems are set up with Default Destination and Default Location.
 If you only have one device, entry point or building, you can go ahead and set Default Destination and Default Location.
-There’s no need for any additional destination or locations to be set up.
+There’s no need for any additional destinations or locations to be set up.

 If you have more than one entry point or building you’ll be in one of three scenarios: